johnwargo/joomla-to-markdown/README.md

 {{introtext}}
 ```

-The export process adds two addtional fields to the article record that you can use in your template:
+The export process adds two additional fields to the article record that you can use in your template:

 * `category_title`: The `categories` table category name for the selected article.
 * `category_alias`: The `categories` table alias for the selected article.